loky-to/qantas-hotel-list/README.md

 2. **Sorting Dropdown**
    - Implemented as a **global component** called `FormFields` to handle various form elements such as dropdowns, text inputs, and search boxes.
    - `FormFields` contains another global component, `FieldSelect`, which manages the dropdown functionality.
-   - A **field object** is passed into `FieldSelect`, allowing customization of colours, sizes, and styles.
+   - A **field object** is passed into `FieldSelect`, allowing customisation of colours, sizes, and styles.

 3. **Hotel Listings**
    - The hotel listing is composed of: